rosflight/rosflight_firmware/docs/user-guide/ros-setup.md

 It is likely that your flip32/naze32 board doesn't work correctly out of the box with the TX2.
 To fix this, you need to build some drivers in with the kernel.
 This process is pretty straight-forward.

 To build the kernel with additional USB drivers, follow the instructions and video found [here](https://www.jetsonhacks.com/2018/03/22/build-kernel-modules-nvidia-jetson-tx2-2/).
-This video shows the ACM (?and CH341?) module being added, however, there are a few additional drivers you will likely require.
+This video shows the CH341 module being added.
+However, there are a few additional drivers you will likely require.
 These include:

 - USB Winchiphead CH341 Single Port Serial Driver
 - USB Modem (CDC ACM) support
 - USB CP210x family of UART Bridge Controllers